 Get Help

 • Residents are encouraged to seek assistance as soon as possible as outcomes are often much better with early consideration.
-Our office offers confidential support and advocacy at “arm’s length” from the academic offices.
+The RRO office provides non-academic support for residents who may be coping with professional/personal challenges in a safe and confidential space.

 • The Saskatchewan Medical Association provides several programs under the umbrella of Physician Wellness and Support Programs - these include the Physician Health Program, Physician in Need (focuses on workplace wellness), the Medical Benevolent Society and EDI services.